iennae/hadoop-tutorials/Sandbox/T01_Hello_World_An_Overview_with_HCatalog_Hive_and_Pig.md

     [![Image001-2](./images/tutorial-1/image001.2.jpg?raw=true)](./images/tutorial-1/image001.2.jpg?raw=true)

+-   Click "Save" and your script will now show up on the left bar.\

 ### Step 2: Loading the data

 Our first line in the script will load the table.
 We are going to use HCatalog because this allows us to share schema across tools and users within our Hadoop environment.
 HCatalog allows us to factor out schema and location information from our queries and scripts and centralize them in a common repository.
-Since it is in HCatalog we can use the HCatLoader() function.
+Since our data is in HCatalog we can use the HCatLoader() function.
 Pig makes it easy by allowing us to give the table a name or alias and not have to worry about allocating space and defining the structure.
 We just have to worry about how we are processing the table.

--   On the right hand side we can start adding our code at Line 1
+-   On the right hand side we can start adding our code at Line 1.
+-   Type "`a = `"
--   We can use the Pig helper at the bottom of the screen to give us a template for the line.
+-   Select the Pig helper at the bottom of the screen to give us a template for the line.
 Click on `Pig helper -\> HCatalog-\>load template`
 -   The entry `%TABLE%` is highlighted in red for us.
 Type the name of the table which is `nyse-stocks`.
--   Remember to add the `a = ` before the template.
-This saves the results into `a`.
-Note the `= has to have a space before and after it.
+-   Type "`;`"

 Our completed line of code will look like:

     a = LOAD 'nyse_stocks' using org.apache.hcatalog.pig.HCatLoader();

+This creates a data bag "`a`" that contains the collection of values.

 [![Line
 1](./images/tutorial-1/line1.jpeg)](./images/tutorial-1/line1.jpeg)

-So now we have our table loaded into Pig and we stored it "`a`"
+So now we have our table loaded into Pig and we stored it into data bag "`a`"

 ### Step 3: Select all records starting with IBM

 The next step is to select a subset of the records so that we just have the records for stock ticker of IBM.
 To do this in Pig we use the Filter operator.
+The Filter operator iterates over a data bag and returns a new data bag containing the elements that pass the conditional expression.

-We tell Pig to Filter our table and keep all records where stock\_symbol="IBM" and store this in b.
+We tell Pig to Filter our table and keep all records where stock\_symbol="IBM" and store this in data bag "`b`".

+-   On the right hand side on Line 2 type "`b = `"
+-   Use the Pig Helper again by clicking on `Pig helper-\>Data processing functions-\>FILTER` template
+-   Replace `%VAR%` with "`a`" (hint: tab jumps you to the next field)
+-   Our `%COND% is "`stock\_symbol =='IBM'` " (note: single quotes are needed around IBM)
+-   Type "`;`"

+The next line of code will look like:

+    b = filter a by stock_symbol == 'IBM';

 With this one simple statement Pig will look at each record in the table and filter out all the ones that do not meet our criteria.
-The group statement is important because it groups the records by one or more relations.
-In this case we just specified all rather than specify the exact relation we need.

--   We can use Pig Help again by clicking on `Pig helper-\>Data processing functions-\>FILTER` template
--   We can replace `%VAR%` with "`a`" (hint: tab jumps you to the next field)
--   Our `%COND% is "`stock\_symbol =='IBM'` " (note: single quotes are needed around IBM and don't forget the trailing semi-colon)
+### Step 4: Group the records

+GROUP BY will organize the set of records based on the field identified as the common field.
+In our first example we will use the special GROUP ALL syntax.
+We will create a third data bag "`c`" to contain the organized set of records.

+-   On the right hand side on Line 3 type "`c = `"
--   `Pig helper -\> Data processing functions-\>GROUP BY` template
+-   Use the Pig Helper again by clicking on `Pig helper -\> Data processing functions-\>GROUP BY` template
 -   The first `%VAR% is "`b`" and the second `%VAR%` is "`all`".
-You will need to correct an irregularity in the Pig syntax here.
-Remove the "`BY`" in the line of code.
+-   Remove the "`BY`" in the line of code.
--   Again add the trailing semi-colon to the code.
+-   Type "`;`"

-So the final code will look like:
+The final line of code will look like:

-    b = filter a by stock_symbol == 'IBM';
     c = group b all;

 [![Line
 3](./images/tutorial-1/line3.jpeg)](./images/tutorial-1/line3.jpeg)

+-   Click "Save"

-Now we have extracted all the records with IBM as the stock\_symbol.
+Now our script will extract all the records with IBM as the stock\_symbol from our table.

 ### Step 4: Iterate and Average